-To protect the lives of patients, always notify the appropriate medical facility staff before performing any maintenance or service procedures on the air system.
+Always notify the appropriate facility staff before performing any maintenance or service procedures on the air system.
 Compressed air levels may be affected during maintenance or service procedures.

 Compressed air can be dangerous unless safety precautions are observed in the use of compressed air and compressed air equipment.
 Completely vent the internal air pressure to the atmosphere before disassembling any subassemblies or components and before doing any work on compressed air equipment.
 To vent internal air pressure, follow the maintenance shutdown instructions.